datamapper/dm-dev/README.md

 deleting the folder, you can use `thor dm:implode` just for the fun of it.

-When the `INCLUDE` environment variable *is not specified*, all repositories will be deleted as well as the `BUNDLE_ROOT`, meaning that you will have to re-bundle everything next time.
+When the `INCLUDE` environment variable *is not specified*, all repositories will be deleted as well as the `DM_DEV_BUNDLE_ROOT`, meaning that you will have to re-bundle everything next time.

 When the `INCLUDE` environment variable *is specified*, only the specified repositories will be deleted.
-The `BUNDLE_ROOT` stays untouched.
+The `DM_DEV_BUNDLE_ROOT` stays untouched.

 ## Running specs